intelagense/rwxrob/log/2021/02/19/README.md

+## Friday, February 19, 2021, 9:46:58PM EST <1613789218>

+TIL that the modulo (remainder) operator does not even support operations on real numbers in math.
+Maybe that is why it requires integer operands in Go.
+Mostly, its just to alternate colors with even and odd in tables in JavaScript. ;)

 ## Friday, February 19, 2021, 3:57:17PM EST <1613768237>

 Today I turned down an interview request after realizing (as I've said